 Support and maintenance costs

 Complex computers are costly to maintain and will often require more admin time and help desk resources.
-For comparison, maintaining older systems can be as challenging as finding spare parts for a Rover 620ti which seized production in 1999… In contrast, many newer software and hardware solutions are significantly cheaper to maintain as many complexities have been eliminated and there is wide availability of support from manufacturers, as well as plethora of a well-trained IT engineers who will know these new systems inside-out.
+For comparison, maintaining older systems can be as challenging as finding spare parts for a Rover 620ti which seized production in 1999… In contrast, much newer software and hardware solutions are significantly cheaper to maintain as many complexities have been eliminated and there is a wide availability of support from manufacturers, as well as a plethora of well-trained IT engineers who will know these new systems inside-out.

 Old systems will perform slower and may require fixes more often than up-to-date systems.
 On top of the maintenance and support costs mentioned above, this also means hours of lost productivity and often times frustration on the employee whose system is under-performing.
 A Tech aisle study found that workers lose on average 42 work hours (more than a week!) per year because of old PCs.